 Short History of the Carson Valley Trails Association

 2002-2003 – CVTA and other stakeholders work with Douglas County to create the Douglas County Comprehensive Trails Plan.
 This plan is part of the County’s Master Plan and provides a general framework for trails planning within the County.

-1995-2000 – CVCA works to gain public access in the Fay-Luther Trailhead area.
+1995-2000 – CVAC works to provide public access in the Fay-Luther Trailhead area.

 2000 – An environmental assessment jointly prepared between the USFS and BLM is signed for the Fay-Luther Trailhead for non-motorized recreation access.
-CVCA partners with The American Land Conservancy to purchase 2.35 acres of private property between Foothill Road and the BLM in Alpine County from a willing seller to develop the Fay-Luther Trailhead.
+CVAC partners with The American Land Conservancy to purchase 2.35 acres of private property between Foothill Road and the BLM in Alpine County from a willing seller to develop the Fay-Luther Trailhead.
 The trailhead is then deeded over to the U.S. Forest Service.

 2007 – CVTA constructs and opens the Interpretive Loop and Bitter Cherry Trail.

 2008 – CVTA connects the Jobs Ranch Trail to the Fay-Luther Trailhead.
 This entire trail between the two trailheads is renamed the Fay-Luther/Jobs Peak Ranch Trail.

 2008 – CVTA constructs and opens the Grand View Loop, Valley View Loop and Jeffrey Pine Trail.

 2009 – CVTA installs trail signs and trail maps throughout the Fay-Luther/Jobs Peak Ranch Trail System.
 This 9-mile trail system becomes the first formally recognized trail system within the Carson Valley.

 2010 – CVTA installs interpretive signs along the Interpretive Loop of the trail system, providing a learning opportunity about the areas unique human and natural history.